New hire checklist: A step-by-step guide to onboarding employees In France [2024]

 Before their first day

 • Send an offer letter.
-A job offer letter, also known as a formal employment letter or a fixed-term portage employment contract in France, ensures your new starter is clear on the details of their role.
-At minimum, the offer letter must include: the terms of the collective bargaining agreement (CBA); the position title, job description, and start date; compensation and benefits; working hours; supplementary pension and provident fund, non-compete and non-solicitation provisions; the company policy on termination; and a confidentiality clause (also known as a non-disclosure agreement).
+A job offer letter, also known as a formal employment letter, ensures your new starter is clear on the details of their role.
+At a minimum, the offer letter must include the terms of the collective bargaining agreement (CBA); the position title, job description, and start date; compensation and benefits; working hours; supplementary pension and provident fund, non-compete and non-solicitation provisions; the company policy on termination; and a confidentiality clause (also known as a non-disclosure agreement).
 One final note: Employment contracts should be written in French, not just English.
 Read our full guide on creating job offer letters for employees in France.

 • Enroll them in benefits.
 Pension, overtime, vacation time, statutory holidays, parental leave, sick leave, and health insurance are all mandatory benefits in France.
 To stay competitive, some employers choose to offer supplementary benefits, like public transportation reimbursement.
 Learn more in our guide to employee benefits in France.

-• Add them to payroll.
-Since France is a member of the Eurozone, you’re required to pay your French employees in euros, no matter where you’re actually headquartered.
-You’ll need some information from each employee to add them to payroll, including:
+• Add them to the payroll.
+Since France is a member of the Eurozone, you’re required to pay your French employees in euros, no matter where you’re headquartered.
+You’ll need some information from each employee to add them to the payroll, including:

 • Their French Social Security Number